strangiato/odh-operator-api/README.md

 Future components should be able to be added to the object without breaking backwards compatibility but components should be first class citizens of the operator.
 The operator should be aware of the types of objects each component should deploy as well as how different components deployments may change when multiple components are deployed.
 For example, deploying both the notebookController and the odhDashboard may also deploy several OdhQuickStart objects to enable the notebookController components in the odhDashboard UI.
 If the odhDashbaord is deployed without the notebookController, those objects would not be deployed.

 The operator should also be able to intelligently respond to details about the cluster.
 For example, the operator should be able to detect when the NVIDIA GPU Operator is available and automatically make changes to the configuration to enable GPU capabilities.
 For example, if the GPU Operator is installed, the operator should be able to make CUDA enabled images available automatically.

+## Third Party Custom Resources Exposed Through ODH Operator

+This are additional operators that the ODH Operator may deploy as components and the corresponding Custom Resources those objects manage.
+Some of these objects may be exposed to the end user through the ODH Operator page in the Installed Operators UI in OpenShift.

+### Data Science Pipeline

+- DataSciencePipelinesApplication

+### Model Mesh

+- Model Mesh Server
+- Model Mesh Models